COVID19-DVRN/8-AI-Mapping-of-Relevant-Coronavirus-Literature/README.md

 <!-- Data -->
 ## Data
-Publication texts were obtained from the COVID-19 Open Research Dataset CORD-19, 2020.
-We used this dataset for our analysis. <br />
+Publication abstracts were obtained from the COVID-19 Open Research Dataset CORD-19, 2020.
+We used this dataset for our analysis.
+For the current version, we used the data that was produced on May 28, 2020. <br />

 ## Folders
-* analysis: jupyter notebooks with analytical workflows
+* [analysis](analysis): jupyter notebooks with analytical workflows
-* nlp: python package for streamlining nlp data processing
+* [nlp](nlp): python class for streamlining nlp data processing
-* big_data (gitignored): CORD-19 data and data outputs

 The README.md file in this repository provides well-documented introduction to the directory structure and scripts.
 Within the 'analysis' folder, there are two jupyter notebooks for conducting PCA and LDA analysis, as well as creating key figures of the paper.
-The file in the NLP folder is what we used for processing the text we used.
+The .py file in the NLP folder is what we used for processing the texts we used.

 <!-- Dependencies -->
 ## Dependencies
-Packages necessary <br />
+Key packages used in the model:<br />
+sklearn
+Gensim
+nltk